Golden Layers and Where to Find Them: Improved Knowledge Editing for Large Language Models Via Layer Gradient Analysis: Golden Layer Estimation Using Layer Gradient Analysis (LGA)

 \subsection{The Proposed Layer Gradient Analysis Approach}

-Our proposed approach for accurately estimating golden layers without undertaking any actual, computationally expensive knowledge editing, is based on analyzing layer-specific gradients, motivated by recent work on gradient-based data attribution \cite{chhabra2025oga, yang2024revisit, pruthi2020tracin}.
-Gradient-based attribution methods essentially utilize sample gradients to assess how a training sample $z$ impacts the performance of a model (parameterized by weights $\hat{\theta}$ trained using loss $l$) on a validation/test sample $v$, often simply using their inner product \cite{pruthi2020tracin, yang2024revisit}, defined as: $\phi(z,v) \nabla_{\hat{\theta}} \ell(\hat{\theta}; z)^\top \nabla_{\hat{\theta}} \ell(\hat{\theta}; v)$.
+Our proposed approach for accurately estimating golden is based on analyzing layer-specific gradients, motivated by recent work on gradient-based data attribution \cite{chhabra2025oga, yang2024revisit, pruthi2020tracin}, which essentially utilize sample gradients to assess how a training sample $z$ impacts the performance of a model (parameterized by weights $\hat{\theta}$ trained using loss $l$) on a validation/test sample $v$, simply using their inner product \cite{pruthi2020tracin, yang2024revisit}, defined as: $\phi(z,v) \nabla_{\hat{\theta}} \ell(\hat{\theta}; z)^\top \nabla_{\hat{\theta}} \ell(\hat{\theta}; v)$.
 Higher gradient similarity values denote more training sample \textit{impact} on validation/test sample performance.
 Also note that this process is computationally efficient as gradients can be obtained in one-pass from the model post-training.

 \looseness-1In this paper, we extend the gradient attribution inner product from the sample-level to the layer-specific impact.
 The key idea lies in realizing that the inner product can be restricted to specific layer weights, thereby enabling an assessment of how that specific layer block impacts model performance.
 That is, $\phi_{{L}}(z,v) \nabla_{\theta_{{L}}} \ell(\hat{\theta}; z)^\top \nabla_{\theta_{{L}}} \ell(\hat{\theta}; v)$, where $\nabla_{\theta_{{L}}}\ell(\hat{\theta}; z)$ denotes the sample $z$'s gradient of the $L$-th layer.
 Moreover, by aggregating these layer-specific attribution scores for a set of samples, we can obtain robust estimates for the layer's impact on the downstream task as $\sum_{(z, v)\in Z}\phi_{{L}}(z,v)$.
 These scores can then be used to compare between layers in terms of how beneficial they are for a task.
 This framework forms the basis of our Layer Gradient Analysis (LGA) approach.